purpleopossum/OuterTune/.github/pull_request_template.md

 - [ ] I read the [contribution guidelines](https://github.com/DD3Boh/OuterTune/blob/dev/CONTRIBUTING.md).

 ### Merge conflict resolution
 Select only ONE.
-If you select both, the first selection will used as your final choice
+If you select none, or both, the first selection will used as your final choice

 - [ ] In the event of merge conflicts, I give permission for the developers to rebase or squash my code or apply merge conflict amendments as needed